mobizt/Firebase-Arduino-WiFiNINA/README.md

-**To append new data to database, `push<Data Type>` should be called e.g. pushInt, pushFloat, pushDouble, pushBool, pushString and pushJSON.**
+**To append new data to database, `push<Data Type>` should be called e.g. pushInt, pushFloat, pushDouble, pushBool, pushString, pushJSON and pushArray.**

 With push operation, server will return payload (key or name of newly appended node) to client.

 Working with JSON data allow us to read or store multiple data at once because JSON data can store many key/value pairs, array of object and nested objects.

-Function setJSON will set/replace value at defined database path with value in JSON data, and also create child nodes.
+Function setJSON or setArray will set/replace value at defined database path with value in JSON or array data, and also create child nodes.

-While in function pushJSON, all key/value in JSON data  will be appended to the defined database path as new node.
+While in function pushJSON or pushArray , all key/value in JSON or array data  will be appended to the defined database path as new node.

 Below is the example for appending new data (using JSON) to the path "/test/append.